mrfdev/CMI/Resources/FAQ/cmi-votes.md

 Zrips Discord @ https://discord.gg/dDMamN4

-**CMI can handle Votes**, this is the recommended setup that works well on Spigot / Paper 1.17.1 to counts, display, and reward players voting.
+This is the recommended setup that works well on Spigot / Paper 1.17.1 to counts, display, and reward players voting.

+---

+**CMI can handle Votes**

 - Buy the [CMI](https://www.zrips.net/cmi/) premium plugin if you haven't already, and Install it on all your servers: <https://www.spigotmc.org/resources/3742/>
 - Note: CMI requires the [CMI-Library](https://github.com/mrfdev/CMI/edit/master/Resources/FAQ/cmi-library.md) .jar, you can get it here: <https://www.spigotmc.org/resources/cmilib.87610/>